-As the hospital does not support on-site birthing, mothers typically travel to the mainland at 36 weeks gestation (four weeks prior to estimated birth date), with accommodation and other costs paid by the family.
-Some of these costs, as well as antenatal costs, are subsidised by the NIPTAAS but it is unclear to what extent mothers have to pay additional costs out of their own pocket for their travel to the mainland to give birth.
+As the hospital doesn't support on-site birthing, mothers typically travel to the mainland at 36 weeks gestation (four weeks prior to estimated birth date), with accommodation and other costs paid by the family.
+Some of these costs are subsidised by the NIPTAAS but it is unclear to what extent mothers have to pay additional costs out of their own pocket for their travel to the mainland to give birth.